krhash/document-classifaction-with-rcnn/README.md

 # Document Summarization and Classification using Deep Learning

-This is a JavaFX application developed on IntelliJ.
+This is a Java desktop application developed on IntelliJ.
 The summarization module is part of the Java application, while the classification module is developed in Python using TensorFlow.
 The `predict_v-2.0.py` file in the `/SnC/Models/BBC/` folder is the classification script used to determine the class based on the document summary.

 ## Features